 Fig. 8.
-Experimental results - binarization of a typed manuscript (a) Original image; (b) Otsu's method; (c) Niblack's method; (d) Sauvola's method; (e) The proposed method (without post-processing).
+Experimental results - binarization of a handwritten manuscript (a) Original image; (b) Global thresholding; (c) Otsu's method; (d) Niblack's method; (e) Sauvola's method; (f) The proposed method.

-In order to extract some quantitative results for the efficiency of the proposed binarization method, we compared the results obtained by the well-known OCR engine FineReader 6 [18] with and without applying the proposed binarization technique, as well as with applying the binarization techniques of Niblack [8] and of Sauvola et al. [11].
-To measure the quality of the OCR results we calculated the Levenshtein distance [19] between the correct text (ground truth) and the resulting text.
-As shown at table 1, in all cases, the recognition results were improved after applying the proposed binarization technique.
-The application of the other two binarization techniques results in worse results in most cases.
+To quantify the efficiency of the proposed binarization method, we compared the results obtained by the well-known OCR engine FineReader 6 [17], using the binarization results of Niblack [8], Sauvola et al. [11] and the proposed method, as the inputs of this engine.
+To measure the quality of the OCR results we calculated the Levenshtein distance [18] between the correct text (ground truth) and the resulting text.
+As shown at Table 1, the application of the proposed binarization technique has shown the best performance regarding the final OCR results.